Selling or giving away a cat

 • whether it is desexed

-This enables buyers to do further research and make informed purchasing decisions.
-It also helps to promote responsible cat and dog breeding and selling and, over time, enable enforcement agencies to use this information to identify ‘problem’ breeders to enforce animal welfare laws.
+This information enables buyers to do further research and make informed purchasing decisions.
+It also helps to promote responsible cat breeding and selling and, over time, enable enforcement agencies to use this information to identify irresponsible or unethical breeders to enforce animal welfare laws.

 Questions and answers

-As of 1 July 2019, people advertising kittens, cats, puppies or dogs for sale or to give away in NSW need to include an identification number in advertisements.
+As of 1 July 2019, people advertising kittens and cats for sale or to give away in NSW need to include an identification number in advertisements.

 The identification number can be: